 - If notified by the director of the Counseling Service or of Health Services that the student is medically ready to return to campus, the student will be referred to the Office of Student Success and Advising to complete the process to return to campus.

 Students are encouraged to request a return from a leave of absence by October 30 to return the following spring semester and March 30 to return the following fall semester.
 Please note that a request after these dates may limit options for course registration, on-campus housing and/or financial assistance.
-The College encourages students to follow the steps outlined in the Return from Leave form.
+The College encourages undergraduate students to follow the steps outlined in the Return from Leave form.

 Please note that additional holds or flags on a student’s record, whether disciplinary, academic or financial, may prohibit a return to campus.
 Students must clear those holds with the appropriate offices before returning to campus.